 There is considerable patent and other intellectual property development activity and litigation in our industry.
 Our success depends upon our not infringing upon the intellectual property rights of others.
 Our competitors, as well as a number of other entities and individuals, may own or claim to own intellectual property relating to our industry.
 From time to time, third parties have claimed that we are infringing upon their intellectual property rights.
-For example, on April 3, 2012, NobelBiz, Inc. filed a patent infringement lawsuit against us alleging that our local caller ID management service infringes United States Patent No. 8,135,122.
+For example, on April 3, 2012, NobelBiz, Inc. ("NobelBiz") filed a patent infringement lawsuit against us alleging that our local caller ID management service infringes United States Patent No. 8,135,122.
 Subsequently, NobelBiz amended its complaint to add claims related to U.S. Patent No. 8,565,399, which is a continuation in the same family as the prior patent and addresses the same technology.
 NobelBiz seeks damages in the form of lost profits as well as injunctive relief.
-See ITEM 3 'Legal Proceedings' of this Form 10-K. If NobelBiz is successful in its request for injunctive relief, we will have to stop providing the accused technology, enter into a license agreement with NobelBiz for the technology or modify our technology, any of which could harm our business.
-There can be no assurance that we (i) will prevail in this action, (ii) can develop non-infringing technology that is accepted in the market if we are enjoined from using the accused technology or (iii) will be able to negotiate favorable licensing terms with NobelBiz.
+If NobelBiz is successful in its request for injunctive relief, we will have to stop providing the accused technology, enter into a license agreement with NobelBiz for the technology or modify our technology, any of which could harm our business.
+There can be no assurance that we (i) will prevail in either of these actions, (ii) can develop non-infringing technology that is accepted in the market if we are enjoined from using the accused technology or (iii) will be able to negotiate favorable licensing terms with either plaintiff.
 There can also be no assurance that other actions alleging infringement by us of third-party patents will not be asserted or prosecuted against us.
+See "Part I, ITEM 3 - Legal Proceedings."

-Certain technology necessary for us to provide our solution may be patented by other parties either now or in the future.
-If such technology were held under patent by another person, we would have to negotiate a license for the use of that technology.
+Certain technology necessary for us to provide our solution may be patented, copyrighted or otherwise protected by other parties either now or in the future.
+In such case, we would have to negotiate a license for the use of that technology.
 We may not be able to negotiate such a license at a price that is acceptable, or at all.
-The existence of such a patent, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using such technology and offering solutions incorporating such technology.
+The existence of such a patent, copyright or other protections, or our inability to negotiate a license for any such technology on acceptable terms, could force us to cease using such technology and offering solutions incorporating such technology.

-In the future, others may claim that our solution and underlying technology infringe or violate their intellectual property rights.
+Others have claimed, or in the future may claim, that our solution and underlying technology infringe or violate their intellectual property rights.
 However, we may be unaware of the intellectual property rights that others may claim cover some or all of our technology or solution.
-Any claims or litigation could cause us to incur significant costs and expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, require that we refrain from using, manufacturing or selling certain offerings or using certain processes, prevent us from offering our solution, or require that we comply with other unfavorable terms, any of which could harm our business and operating results.
+Any claims or litigation could cause us to incur significant costs and expenses and, if successfully asserted against us, could require that we pay substantial damages or ongoing royalty payments, require that we refrain from using, manufacturing or selling certain offerings or features or using certain processes, prevent us from offering our solution or certain features thereof, or require that we comply with other unfavorable terms, any of which could harm our business and operating results.
 We may also be obligated to indemnify our clients or business partners or pay substantial settlement costs, including royalty payments, in connection with any such claim or litigation and to obtain licenses, modify applications, or refund fees, which could be costly.
 Even if we were to prevail in such a dispute, any litigation regarding our intellectual property could be costly and time consuming and divert the attention of our management and key personnel from our business operations.